-- maintains financial membership of ACHSM for the membership year, - completes the ACHSM Health Management Competency Assessment Tool, - accepts responsibility for their own decisions and actions, - ensures absolute confidentiality of information supplied by the mentor, - discusses and seeks prior approval with Mentor if wanting to nominate them as a referee - works with the Mentor to identify objectives from participation in the Mentor Scheme and collaboratively developing a program designed to address these objectives. - organises and undertakes regular discussion and review with his/her mentor regarding the management training and experience gained, - meets with the Mentor regularly (preferably at least once a month) and may maintain contact more frequently by telephone and e-mail, as agreed with the mentor. - keeps a record of management experience obtained during the period so that full discussion can be undertaken with the Mentor, - seeks guidance and assistance from the mentor when required over issues thought to be important by the mentee for their professional development, - acts on expert and objective advice, - carries out tasks and projects by agreed times, - participates in evaluation, and - attends the Orientation session (this will be organised by your mentoring coordinator in each state).
+- maintains financial membership of ACHSM for the membership year, - completes the ACHSM Health Management Competency Assessment Tool, - accepts responsibility for their own decisions and actions, - ensures absolute confidentiality of information supplied by the mentor, - discusses and seeks prior approval with Mentor if wanting to nominate them as a referee - works with the Mentor to identify objectives from participation in the Mentor Scheme and collaboratively developing a program designed to address these objectives. - organises and undertakes regular discussion and review with his/her mentor regarding the management training and experience gained, - meets with the Mentor regularly - keeps a record of management experience obtained during the period so that full discussion can be undertaken with the Mentor. - seeks guidance and assistance from the mentor when required over issues thought to be important by the mentee for their professional development, - acts on expert and objective advice, - carries out tasks and projects by agreed times, - participates in evaluation, and - attends the Orientation session (this will be organised by your mentoring coordinator in each state).